API Reference

 • thermo_params : Thermophysical parameters

-• SELF_SHADOWING : Flag to consider self-shadowing
+• with_self_shadowing : Whether to include self-shadowing

 source